 The QG opened its doors in 2005 as a four-chair grooming shop, with the intent to reinvent the barbershop experience.
 Owner, Craig Martin had a vision of merging the best of the old techniques, as well as bringing respect back to the profession with the latest equipment and technology blended to change the landscape of a man’s hair-cutting experience.

 Craig then began to take notice of how the QG was not only having an impact on how a client’s new look made them feel, but also how clients enjoyed the social experience of just being at QG or part of one of their events.
 He began focusing on how to perpetually refine the original concept, but additionally exploring unique ways that QG could help clients look and feel their best still using the same original formula of merging the best of the old with the new.

 With that end in mind in 2014, the QG Classic Department Store was born, bringing a new experience, service or retail to each floor of our 6 floor building at 31 South Calvert Street.
-This includes our first exclusive floor for women’s retail and a partnership with The White Room Salon.
-Craig’s mission is to bring the QG to men and women who appreciate the finer things, and to be a place where they can call their home away from home.
+This includes our addition of women’s retail.
+Craig’s and staff at QG’s mission is to cater to men and women who appreciate the finer things, and have a warm and inviting setting where they can conveniently call their home away from home.
 It’s time to enjoy the QG Life.
 You’ve earned it.

 behind The QG: A Note from Owner, Craig Martin